 end example]

-Setting the Content Type of a Part
+Setting a Part Media Type in the Media Types Stream

-When adding a new part to a package, the package implementer shall ensure that a content type for that part is specified in the Content Types stream; the package implementer shall perform the following steps to do so [M2.8]:
+When adding a new part to a package, the package implementer shall ensure that a media type for that part is specified in the Media Types stream; the package implementer shall perform the following steps to do so [M2.8]:

 Get the extension from the part name by taking the substring to the right of the rightmost occurrence of the dot character (“.”) from the rightmost segment.

-If a part name has no extension, a corresponding Override element shall be added to the Content Types stream.
+If a part name has no extension, a corresponding Override element shall be added to the Media Types stream.

-Compare the resulting extension with the values specified for the Extension attributes of the Default elements in the Content Types stream.
+Compare the resulting extension with the values specified for the Extension attributes of the Default elements in the Media Types stream.
 The comparison shall be case-insensitive ASCII.

-If there is a Default element with a matching Extension attribute, then the content type of the new part shall be compared with the value of the ContentType attribute.
-The comparison might be case-sensitive and include every character regardless of the role it plays in the content-type grammar of RFC 2616, or it might follow the grammar of RFC 2616.
+If there is a Default element with a matching Extension attribute, then the media type of the new part shall be compared with the value of the ContentType attribute.
+The comparison might be case-sensitive and include every character regardless of the role it plays in the content-type grammar of RFC 7231, or it might follow the grammar of RFC 7231.

-If the content types match, no further action is required.
+If the media types match, no further action is required.

-If the content types do not match, a new Override element shall be added to the Content Types stream.
+If the media types do not match, a new Override element shall be added to the Media Types stream.

-If there is no Default element with a matching Extension attribute, a new Default element or Override element shall be added to the Content Types stream.
+If there is no Default element with a matching Extension attribute, a new Default element or Override element shall be added to the Media Types stream.

-Getting the Content Type of a Part
+Determining a Part Media Type from the Media Types Stream

-To get the content type of a part, the package implementer shall perform the following steps [M2.9]:
+To get the media type of a part, the package implementer shall perform the following steps [M2.9]:

 Compare the part name with the values specified for the PartName attribute of the Override elements.
 The comparison shall be case-insensitive ASCII.